brianm/a/README.md

 on.
 If it guesses incorrectly for you, just set the PACKAGE variable to the right thing.

-You can find out what it is guessing via the <code>check-sanity<code>
+You can find out what it is guessing via the <code>check-sanity</code>
 target:

     $ make check-sanity